christiananagnostou/imgpress/README.md

 > If SwiftPM complains about cache locations, override them with
 > `SWIFT_MODULECACHE_PATH=.build/modulecache CLANG_MODULE_CACHE_PATH=.build/modulecache swift run Rebar`

 While `swift run` is active, the Rebar status item (camera aperture symbol or “Reb”) appears on the macOS menu bar or inside the Control Center overflow.
 Click it to launch the SwiftUI popover.
+Drag one file, many files, or whole folders onto the icon, tune the format/quality/resizing controls, and press **Convert & Queue**—Rebar will batch the conversions, show per-file progress, write outputs to your chosen directory (defaults to `~/Desktop/Rebar`), and provide a “Show in Finder” shortcut for the latest result.

 To develop in a full app bundle, open `Package.swift` in Xcode (`open Package.swift`), choose the *Rebar* scheme, set the run destination to “My Mac”, and press **Run**.
 Xcode handles signing, archives, and `.app` generation for distribution.